julia-richards/melodie/README.md

 </div>
 A live version of our application can be found [here](https://melodie.herokuapp.com/)

-<h4 align="center">melodie is where any one can share their music or listen to others' uploads.
-Heavily inspired by SoundCloud, users can browse a home feed, search for songs, view user pages, view song pages, like songs, upload, edit songs and listen to content.
-Deployed within one week of coding, melodie utilizes React, Flask, and PostgreSQL. </h4>
 <h1 align="center">
   <a name="logo" href="https://melodie.herokuapp.com/"><img src="https://i.ibb.co/wMYVZYS/icons8-javascript-96.png" alt="js-logo" width="50"></a>
   <a name="logo" href="https://melodie.herokuapp.com/"><img src="https://i.ibb.co/xMxSMkw/icons8-pug-96.png" alt="pug-logo" width="50"></a>